Skip to main content

 └── NewComponent.jsx

-The NewComponent.js file will be automatically loaded when the productView and categoryView page is rendered.
+This component will be loaded on both the productView and categoryView pages.

 <your-theme-folder>